monisha-rao11/Cryptojacking-Detection-for-Host-based-Systems-in-Cloud-Environments/README.md

 # Cryptojacking-Detection-for-Host-based-Systems-in-Cloud-Environments
 Cryptojacking is a type of cyber attack where an attacker secretly uses a victim's computing resources to mine cryptocurrencies.

+# Problem Statement
+The project aims to detect and mitigate cryptojacking attacks on host-based systems in cloud environments.
+The goal is to identify unauthorized cryptocurrency mining activities and implement effective countermeasures to protect cloud resources.

 ## Team members